IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Absolute_paths.md

 tree -d -L 2 /shared
 ```

-These repositories where conceived to stored genone files of different species.
+These directories where created to store genome files of different species.

 From the previous command, we can construct a path from the root `/` to the `homo_sapiens` directory.
 This path is: